-“Pain is not something that people can see and difficult for others to comprehend”18 February 2020
+“Pain isn't something that people can see and comprehend”18 February 2020

 A childhood trauma